 NAIC Staff recommends that the Working Group move this item to the active listing, categorized as nonsubstantive and expose revisions to SSAP No. 62R as illustrated below:

-134. The substantive revisions adopted November 15, 2018, which primarily incorporated guidance originally from EITF 93-6, Accounting for Multiple-Year Retrospectively Rated Contracts by Ceding and Assuming Enterprises and from EITF D-035, FASB Staff Views on Issue No. 93, are effective January 1, 2019.
+134. The substantive revisions adopted November 15, 2018, which primarily incorporated guidance originally from EITF 93-6, Accounting for Multiple-Year Retrospectively Rated Contracts by Ceding and Assuming Enterprises and from EITF Topic D-35, FASB Staff Views on Issue No. 93 -6, Accounting for Multiple-Year Retrospectively Rated Contracts by Ceding and Assuming Enterprises, are effective for contracts in effect on or after January 1, 2019.
+These revisions are required for contracts in effect as EITF 93-6 had been adopted with modification in this statement from its original 2001 effective date.
+The revisions adopted in November 2018 primarily added clarification and implementation guidance.
+(Companies that have previously been following the original intent, as clarified in the revisions, should not be impacted by the November 2018 revisions.)
+However, if a reporting entity becomes aware that the prior application of reinsurance credit guidance was not consistent with the adopted guidance, the updates should be applied as a change in accounting principle to contracts in effect as of January 1, 2019.

 Staff Review Completed by: